 | Yoigo / MásMóvil | App / chat | 5-20 minutes |

-What happens to the eSIM when selling or giving away your phone?
+What happens to the eSIM when you sell or give away your phone

 This is a critical point that many people overlook: before handing over your phone to someone else, you must delete all eSIM profiles.
-If you don't, the buyer could temporarily access your line or, worse, you could lose access to your number if the profile becomes blocked.
+If you don't, the buyer could have temporary access to your line or, worse, you could lose access to your number if the profile gets blocked.

 Steps before selling or giving away your iPhone